Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 ![](./Mammoet_vehicles.png)
 [Source](https://www.youtube.com/watch?v=0Q3TjQ4IpiU)

-In order to transport such a heavy object, it hat to be carried by two special vehicles, which distributed the weight to around 200 wheels each.
+In order to transport such a heavy object, it had to be carried by two special vehicles, which distributed the weight to around 200 wheels each.
 Besides moving such a weight, another challenge is lifting and lowering the splitter which we can only do with electrically powered specialized heavy duty machines.